ptrdo/neue-queue/README.md

 queue.draw();
 ```

-**5:** The QueueView chart can also chart [mock data](demo/data) in either the Simulations or Work Items mode.
+**5:** The QueueView chart can also chart [mock data](demo/data) or [repro capture](demo/data/repro.json) in either the Simulations or Work Items mode.
 The mocked data is essentially the expected Response JSON of each of the requisite Requests.
-Using mocked data can facilitate development and testing of the code since a wide variety of scenarios can be mocked without actually running the corresponding work in COMPS.
-The QueueView has mechanisms internal to the code and an externalized API to navigate the mock data.
-These are the required configuration changes for implementing mock data:
+The repro data can be captured from a running implementation for investigating any scenario that might occur.
+Using static data like these can facilitate development and testing of the code since a wide variety of scenarios can be tweaked into static data without actually running the corresponding work in COMPS.
+The QueueView has mechanisms internal to the code and an externalized API to navigate these sources.
+The required configuration changes for implementing mock data:
 ```javascript
 import Queue from "path/to/queueView.js";